lukamiletic95/papers/Gossip communication protocol.md

 It should be noted that not all of the servers are interconnected, therefore, a full-mesh connection is not established within the assumed network.
 Due to that, for a client's request to reach all of the servers, the request must be transferred via some sort of a protocol that guarantees that, eventually, the information will reach everyone to whom it is of interest.

-That protocol is a ***gossiping protocol***, which could simply be described as a network communication protocol used in large peer-to-peer distributed systems, for disseminating data among nodes within the network.
+That protocol is a ***gossiping protocol***, which could simply be described as a network communication protocol used in large peer-to-peer distributed systems, for disseminating data among nodes (servers) within the network.

 > This paper primarily focuses on optimizing the current Mempool gossiping communication protocol.

 Gossip communication protocol is based on (in most cases) randomly selecting a peer, and then gossiping some information to it.
-This can lead to very quick spread of the information, although it provides a certain redundancy - if a
+This can lead to very quick spread of the information, although it provides a certain redundancy - it is possible for a node in the network to receive a gossip message which contains data about something it already knows.
+The analogy is complete with real life gossiping.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjU4NjExMDE3LC0zMzgwNzE5NjNdfQ==
+eyJoaXN0b3J5IjpbLTE5NzM1NDk2NjUsLTMzODA3MTk2M119
 -->